 Having said this, it is nevertheless advisable for you to explore the SBA option.
 You’ll want to approach a “preferred SBA lender”.
 What this status allows for is the banks to approve the loan on their own without having to submit everything to the SBA in Washington, DC.

 The SBA’s loan program guaranties a portion of the loans for existing businesses, a program that helps to minimizes the risk for the lending institution and facilitates the flow of capital to the small business sector.
 Your best place to start is with one of these lenders.
 Your loan officer will be able to guide you through the process.
-An overview of the SBA’s loan programs is available at Quick Guide to SBA Loan Programs.

 The vast majority of small business acquisitions involve some amount of seller financing.
 In fact, it’s estimated that over 80% of transactions include some form of financial aid from the former owner.
 While the percentages vary, the amount of seller financing is generally 20% to 50% of the total purchase price.
 When you think about the situation, it makes perfect sense.
 First of all, by providing financing, the seller validates the viability of the business itself.
 Also, the seller is able to get the highest price possible by funding part of the acquisition.